NEVER have the notes of the Last Post seemed more significant than at this moment.

 We visit the site of the Australian support facility at nearby Vung Tau on day four, after making the voyage from Ho Chi Minh City by hydrofoil.
 While standing on a hill above the slight rise where the Australian hospital once stood, we listen to a pathologist and ward nurse who were part of the medical unit caring for sick and wounded soldiers.

 When we walk into the village of Binh Ba, site of Australia’s most significant tank battle in Vietnam, we hear from a digger about the day he was wounded nearby.
-On the afternoon we visit Courtenay Rubber Plantation, an officer and his sergeant talk about a terrifying night endured near where we are standing.
+On the afternoon we visit Courtenay Rubber Plantation (below), an officer and his sergeant talk about a terrifying night endured near where we are standing.

 I share meals with veterans and hear stories about their war, recollections that include details that can’t be gleaned from history books.
 Gary is always on hand to fill in the blanks or explain finer points that put a memory into perspective.